Doxense/foundationdb-dotnet-client/README.md

 FoundationDB.Net Client
 =======================

-This is a prototype .NET wrapper for FoundationDB Client C API
+This is a C#/.NET binding for FoundationDB.

 **THIS IS STILL IN BETA.
 The API is still changing a lot at the moment, and you should probably not use it in production just yet**

-The .NET binding is licensed under the 3-clause BSD Licence.
+This code is licensed under the 3-clause BSD Licence.

 It requires the .NET 4.5 Framework, and uses the 64-bit C API binding that is licensed by FoundationDB LLC and must be obtained separately.